hunterhector/EvmEval/README.md

 Features
 ---------
-Produce F1-like scoring by mapping system mentions to gold standard mentions, read the scoring documentation for more details.
+1. Produce F1-like scoring by mapping system mentions to gold standard mentions, read the scoring documentation for more details.

-Usage
+2. Be able to produce a comparison output indicating system and gold standard differences:
+  a.
+A text based comparison output (-d option)
+  b.
+A web based comparison output using Brat's embedded visualization (-v option) Usage
 -----
 	scorer.py [-h] -g GOLD -s SYSTEM -d COMPARISONOUTPUT [-o OUTPUT] -t